instructure/canvas-data-cli/README.md

 ### Install via npm
 `npm install -g canvas-data-cli`
 ### OR Install from github
-`git clone https://github.com/instructure/canvas-data-cli.git && cd canvas-data-cli && make localInstall`
+`git clone https://github.com/instructure/canvas-data-cli.git && cd canvas-data-cli && make installLocal`
 ### Configuring
 The Canvas Data CLI requires a configuration file with a fields set.
 Canvas Data CLI uses a small javascript file as configuration file.
 To generate a stub of this configuration run `canvasDataCli sampleConfig` which will create a `config.js.sample` file.
 Rename this to a file, like `config.js`.